neuro-bit/Neural-Nematode/README.md

-# Neural-Nematode: DeepWorm - C. elegans Connectome Visualization
+# Neural-Nematode: DeepWorm 🧠🪱 - C. elegans Connectome Visualization

 An interactive visualization of the C. elegans nervous system connectome, built with React and D3.js.
-This tool allows researchers and enthusiasts to explore the neural network of C. elegans, a model organism in neuroscience. *Data Source - The connectome data is based on the simplified version from nanotode, representing the neural connections in C. elegans.
+This tool allows researchers and enthusiasts to explore the neural network of C. elegans, a model organism in neuroscience. *Data Source - The connectome data is based on the simplified version from nanotode, representing the neural connections in C. elegans (https://github.com/nategri/nanotode)

 ## Features